ErikAndersonWebDev/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This single-page Twitter clone prokect was used to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and as well as Node, Express back-end skills.
+This single-page Twitter clone project was used to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and as well as Node, Express back-end skills.

 ## Getting Started